-So, here are the ‘before’ pictures of the temporary basement residents with issues as of late:
+So, here are the ‘before’ pictures of the temporary basement residents:

 Ready to build a chicken feeder with me?
 Blink and you’ll miss it!

 - a clean, plastic bottle with cap (water, soda, juice, etc.)